TMA-3 mine

 The TMA-3 is a circular Yugoslavian minimum metal anti-tank blast mine.
 It is very similar in appearance to the TMA-4.
 The mine consists of a cast circular block of explosive cased in resin reinforced fabric.
 The top of the mine has three fuze wells which each take a UTMA-3 fuze, and a fourth secondary fuze well is provided in the base of the mine to fit an anti-handling device.
 The fuze wells may also accept a number of other fuzes, including the UPROM-1, and other fuzes, potentially allowing tripwire activation.
 The small pressure plate area of the UTMA-3 fuzes gives the mine good resistance to minefield clearance techniques which used blast overpressure techniques i.e. explosive charges.

-The mine is found in Albania, Angola, Bosnia, Croatia, Kosovo, Lebanon, and Namibia.
+The mine is found in Bosnia, Croatia, Kosovo, and Lebanon.
+It was also deployed extensively in Angola and Namibia by the People's Liberation Army of Namibia (PLAN) during the South African Border War.